 -

-Facial Contouring or Sculpting Treatments: Options such as facial implants or facial fat transfer can enhance facial contours and volume.
+Facial Contouring or Sculpting Treatments: Options such as facial implants or fat transfer can enhance facial contours and volume.

 What Are the Risks of a Revision Facelift with an Experienced Facelift Surgeon?